ChrisPenner/ChrisPenner.github.io/site/posts/representable-discrimination.md

 ```

 Great!
 Now we can 'sort' values by strings and index into a tree structure
-performantly!
-If this whole sort of structure is looking a bit familiar you've
+(pseudo) performantly!
+If this whole sort of structure is looking a bit
-probably seen it by the name of a ["Trie
+familiar you've probably seen it by the name of a ["Trie
 Tree"](https://en.wikipedia.org/wiki/Trie), a datastructure often used in
 [Radix sorts](https://en.wikipedia.org/wiki/Radix_sort) and search problems.
 Its advantage is that it gives `O(m)` lookups where `m` is the length of the